-We increase the exposure of healthy, affordable, and accessible produce and food to the community
+We increase the exposure of healthy, affordable, and accessible produce and food and what to do with them

 Mattapan Square Farmers Market